 In the last couple of years, I have had the opportunity to work at a broad variety of salesforce operations.
-I built small orgs from scratch and worked as a developer in a large team with a multi-million budget.
+I have built small orgs from scratch and worked as a developer in a large team with a multi-million budget.
 The projects and companies I worked at could not have been more different in scope and goal.
-But all teams had one thing in common: They absolutely sucked at testing their Apex code.
+But all teams (including myself) had one thing in common: They absolutely sucked at testing their Apex code.

 5 Signs Your Tests Suck, Too

 Salesforce implementations are no different than every other software: Most of them are crap.
 I think this is because the market is flooded with junior developers, the entry barriers are quite low and the salaries are relatively high.
 Additionally, the whole ecosystem is pretty immature, considering most technologies we work with are less than 5 years old.